zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/general/providers-postgresql.md

 To use PostgreSQL database provider, the first step is to install [Npgsql.EntityFramework](https://www.nuget.org/packages/Npgsql.EntityFramework/) NuGet package.

-Now to use Entity Framework with PostgreSQL database, add the following to the `App.config` file.
+Now to use Entity Framework with PostgreSQL database, add connection string and PostgreSQL provider for EF6 in configuration sections of `App.config` file

 ```csharp
 <connectionStrings>